What Happens If You Don’t File Taxes for 10 Years?

 Tax rules, deductions, and credits change every year.
 To ensure you’re providing the IRS with the correct information, you need to use the correct tax forms for every year.
 You can often find the tax forms you need by doing a web search for the tax form and the year.

-For example, if you need to file an individual tax return for 2019, search for “form 1040 year 2019”.
-These forms should be available for free on the IRS’s website.
+These forms should be available for free on the IRS’s website, and you can print them for free at most libraries.
 Do not pay to download them from other sites.
 Alternatively, you can call the IRS at 1-800-TAX-FORM or contact a tax professional to help you.

 To file your returns, you will need information about your income including wages from employers, self-employment income, investment income, and retirement income.
 If you don’t have copies of these forms, you can contact the payer.
 For example, your old employer may be able to provide you with copies of old W2 forms.

 You can also set up an online IRS account to request wage and income transcripts.
-The IRS should have copies of all the W2s and 1099-forms generated by businesses and other entities that have paid you.
-If you ran a business or sold capital assets during any of the unfiled years, you may also need to gather information about that.
+The IRS online account has wage and income transcripts for the last 10 years.
+If you ran a business or sold capital assets during any of the unfiled years, you may also need to gather information by going through old bank accounts and point-of-sale records.

 Get Help If You Haven’t Filed a Tax Return for 10 Years

-If you haven’t filed a tax return for 10 years, you don’t have to deal with the process on your own.
+If you haven’t filed a tax return for 10 years or more, you don’t have to deal with the process on your own.
 We can help you.
 The tax attorneys at The W Tax Group have extensive experience helping taxpayers with unfiled returns get back into compliance with the IRS.

 It’s always better to contact the IRS before they contact you.
 To get help, contact us today.
 We’ll start with a conversation about your situation and help you find the best and easiest way forward.